 Many people enjoy Facebook for sharing photos with family.
 I recognize the point, and instead of Facebook I use the free private photo sharing service Cluster for that (comes with a phone app too).
 So I can snap pics and share them in just a tap or two with extended family (and/or anyone else I invited in to my Cluster group).
 Any casual acquaintances like neighbors etc I can text the pics to them.
 Anyone who is more casual than that who I don’t have their phone number to text, I’m not sure they really need to be seeing my pics!

 I don’t have any plans for being on Facebook.
-It’s nice to not have the drama.
-Basically, I have a normal family life, run a business, have an active social life, and so on, plus extra disposable time (from not keeping up with Facebook).
+It’s so nice to not have the drama.
+Basically, I have a normal family life, run a business, have an active social life, and so on, plus extra disposable time from not keeping up with Facebook.